-The A. Eric Arctander Artist Scholarship
+The A. Eric Arctander Artist Grant

 The A. Eric Arctander Artist Scholarship was created by family and friends.
 The award is to honor Eric not only as an artist but as a teacher, mentor, and friend of younger artists who assisted them in pursuing a life in art.
 Eric Arctander was a visual artist who was widely exhibited as a painter and was the creator of site-specific public art for which he received the Municipal Art Society Certificate of Merit.
 He was co-founder and President of Collaborative Concepts, a not-for-profit, nonmembership organization that has facilitated exhibitions since 2000.
 He initiated that organization's Program for Advanced Environmental Art for college level art students.
 Eric Arctander was Professor of Art History for more than 15 years at Pratt Institute as well as on the faculty of the School of Visual Arts for over 25 years.
 He published many articles and written critical catalog essays on advanced art.